vulkayes/vulkayes-thesis/documents/implementation/generics.md

 ## Generics

 Generics are a very powerful tool in programming.
 They help avoid a common problem in libraries: "What if my object doesn't cover all usecases".
-Generics provide a way for the library user to specify their own object with their own implementation and it only has to comform to some predefined bounds.
+Generics provide a way for the library user to specify their own object with their own implementation and it only has to conform to some predefined bounds.
 In Rust, this is done by specifying trait bounds:

 ```rust
 trait BoundTrait {